 When you first connect your WordPress site to CoSchedule, your calendar will be populated with the published and draft posts you currently have in WordPress.
 If you have an unscheduled draft, it will appear in your Ideas Bin.
 You can then choose to create new WordPress posts either inside of CoSchedule or in WordPress and your calendar will automatically sync with your WordPress website.

 - Working On Your WordPress Post in CoSchedule

 Create a New WordPress Post

 Create a new WordPress Post from CoSchedule or the WordPress admin, and the post will automatically sync to your calendar.

 To create a post from inside CoSchedule, click + on the date you want to schedule a new post.
 Select the WordPress project type.

 Enter your title, add labels, owner, etc. Click the Create button when you are ready.

-When you create a new WordPress post inside of CoSchedule, certain functions will be directly synced with your WordPress site.
+When you create a new WordPress Project inside of CoSchedule, certain functions will be directly synced with your WordPress site.

 You can easily access the WordPress admin editor by clicking the Edit in WordPress button.